YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 * An optional label.
 * A line-start delimiter.
 The standard defines the line-start delimiter as a space (<SP>) character.
 In order to enhance routine readability, YottaDB extends M by accepting one or more tab (<HT>) characters as line-start delimiters.
 * Zero or more level indicators, which are periods (.).
 The level indicators show the level of nesting for argumentless DO commands: the more periods, the deeper the nesting.
 M ignores lines that contain level indicators unless they directly follow an argumentless DO command with a matching level of nesting.
-For more information on the DO command, see `Chapter 6: “Commands” <./commands.html>`_.
+For more information on the DO command, see `Chapter 6: "Commands" <./commands.html>`_.
 * Zero or more commands and their arguments.
 M accepts multiple commands on a line.
 The argument(s) of one command are separated from the next command by a command-start delimiter, consisting of one or more spaces (<SP>).
 * A terminating end-of-line, which is a line feed.